 - Client entertainment: As part of interacting with clients, your salesforce might have to take your client to lunch or maybe even an after-work drink.
 Depending on the type of business you are in, these occasions might be rare or frequent.
 It is important to remember the relationship your sales team builds with clients is pivotal as it influences how much business they send your way.

 Once you have a clear idea of the expenses, the frequency and amounts involved, you can create a budget for your sales team to follow.
 This will enable you to save on any unnecessary expenditure and also make your sales staff more conscious and conscientious of how much and where they are spending.
 A budget will give you a clear idea of where you can reduce costs and also how much each lead is actually costing you.

 3. Automate the tracking

 One of the banes of tracking expenses used to be the manual data entry.
 This system is riddled with inaccuracies.
-Bills can get misplaced, counted twice or are often, not properly itemised.
-This leads to a lot of time and efforts being wasted that can be better utilised in more productive ways.
-With the march of technology, there are now several apps and services that can automate the process to track sales expenses, delivering accurate, real time reporting for you and easy processes for your sales staff.
+Bills can get misplaced, counted twice or are often, not properly itemized.
+This leads to a lot of time and effort being wasted that can be better utilized in more productive ways.
+With the march of technology, there are now several apps and services that can automate the process to track sales expenses, delivering accurate, real-time reporting for you and easy processes for your sales staff.